awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 The keyring will use this client supplier to determine the KMS client to use when making KMS calls.

+The purpose of the client supplier is to control how the keyring communicates with AWS KMS.

 ### Key IDs

 Key IDs is a list of strings identifying KMS CMKs, in ARN format.